 In line with the worldwide trend to reduce growth promoting antibiotics and therapeutic antibiotic treatments, Excential Alliin Plus has earned its place within global 'alternative to antibiotic' strategies.
 Such strategies commonly champion the usage of probiotics as highly effective.
-Probiotics are defined as live microorganisms that have direct modulatory effects on the gut microflora.
+Probiotics are defined as live micro-organisms that have direct modulatory effects on the gut microflora.
 A very common example of feed additive probiotic is Bacillus subtilis.

-Broiler chicken are fast growers and their short life span restricts the usage of sustainable solutions such as vaccinations.
-In this context, prevention and reducing onset of coccidiosis and Eimeria pre-
+Broiler chickens are fast growers and their short life span restricts the usage of sustainable solutions such as vaccinations.
+In this context, prevention and reducing onset of coccidiosis and Eimeria predispositioned necrotic enteritis (NE) can be achieved with coccidiostats, a specific category of antibiotic-like pharmaceuticals.